zsk-poznan/README/README.md

 The aim of this organization is to have a single place to store software written by our students.
 Thanks to that we would reuse and maintain these projects in the future, instead of reinventing the wheel.

-If you have a project that you think might be beneficial to our student's community, write an email to the organization administrator: patryk.niedzwiedzinski@uczen.zsk.poznan.pl
+If you have a project that you think might be beneficial to our student's community, write an email to the organization administrator: kacper.latuszewski@uczen.zsk.poznan.pl

 ## Projects